 Retailers should use SKU numbers when they receive goods from suppliers.
 This will allow you to stay organized, track stock, and minimize data discrepancies and human error.
 Plus, a well-organized SKU numbering system can keep your warehouse and inventory storage areas easier to navigate.

-And while SKU numbers are great for retailers’ internal tracking processes, they are also customer-facing and friendly for shoppers because savvy online shoppers may search by SKU number to find the best purchase options.
-Plus, associates can more easily find products on the sales floor with a useful SKU numbering system, especially helpful when shoppers ask about availability.
+And, while SKU numbers are great for retailers’ internal tracking processes, they are also customer-facing and friendly for shoppers because savvy online shoppers may search by SKU number to find the best purchase options.
+Plus, associates can more easily find products on the sales floor with a useful SKU numbering system, which is especially helpful when shoppers ask about availability.

 Here are some examples of when you’d need to use an SKU number:

 - Find out how many units you have on hand of a specific product or SKU

 - Run price checks via SKU search when you’re unable to scan or use the barcode

 - Monitor shrinkage by item

 - Determine if an item is out of stock or if you have more in the store, warehouse, or elsewhere